Parcel Scam Checker

 Tracking link uses odd domain endings

-Scam domains often rotate across unusual TLDs and throwaway hostnames that imitate real courier branding.
+Scam domains often rotate across unusual TLDs (like .xyz or .info) that imitate real courier branding.

 What IsThisSpam checks before you trust a sender